-The first official event will be 6:00 PM at The King’s College which will be a welcome dinner, an orientation, and guest speaker.
+The first official event will be will be an orientation and guest speaker at 6:00 PM at The King’s College.
 Students arriving in the afternoon should go straight to Clark Street to check into housing.

 Program Cost for Students: $1,975

-Program costs include housing in shared studio apartment, most meals (five lunches and seven dinners), tickets for shows, travel in the City, and instructional fees.
+Program costs include housing in shared studio apartment, tickets for shows, and instructional fees.

-Not included in the program fees are travel to NYC, travel from the airport to housing, and meals/entertainment during free time.
+Not included in the program fees are travel to NYC, transportation in the city, and meals/entertainment during free time.